$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

 \subsection{Simulation of electron scattering}

 Simulations are often required to interpret measurements obtained via different TEM imaging modalities, or to test ideas for a study.
 Notably, a significant number of 4D-STEM works rely heavily on simulations~\cite{Liu2013, LeBeau2010, Yang2017, Oxley2020}.
 These are typically performed using either Bloch wave calculations~\cite{Humphreys1979, Bethe1928}, or the multislice algorithm~\cite{Cowley1957, Goodman1974}.
 Bloch wave methods do not scale favorably with system size, and thus 4D-STEM simulation studies usually employ the multislice method.
 This consists of two main steps: first, the electrostatic potential of all atoms is calculated and distributed into a series of 2D slices; and second, the electron wave is initialized and propagated through the potential slices.
+Depending on how the propagated wave is analyzed in real or reciprocal space, either images or diffraction patterns can be easily simulated.

-In several published works that have used the \textit{ab initio} approach, only a single propagation through a projected 2D potential within the weak phase object approximation (WPOA) was performed~\cite{meyer_experimental_2011,kurasch_simulation_2011,wang_efficient_2013,Pardini2016MappingTheory,kern_autocorrected_2020}.
-Although this is a good approximation for very thin and light specimens, even for truly 2D materials composed of light elements, there seem to be small quantitative differences~\cite{susi_efficient_2019}.
-However, for thicker specimens, the projected potential is not sufficient for the description of dynamical diffraction.
+In several published works that have used the \textit{ab initio} approach, only a single propagation through a projected 2D potential within the projection approximation (PA) was performed~\cite{meyer_experimental_2011,kurasch_simulation_2011,wang_efficient_2013,Pardini2016MappingTheory,kern_autocorrected_2020}.
+Although this is a good approximation for very thin and light specimens, even for truly 2D materials composed of light elements, there seem to be small quantitative differences between the PA and a multislice simulation~\cite{susi_efficient_2019}.
+For thicker specimens, the projected potential is obviously insufficient for the description of dynamical diffraction.
 Accordingly, several recent works have performed full multislice simulations based on a 3D \textit{ab initio} electrostatic potential~\cite{deng_charge_2007, Odlyzko2016AtomicExperiments,Muller-Caspary2017MeasurementMicroscopy,borghardt_quantitative_2017,Oxley2018AccurateTheory.,susi_efficient_2019,madsen_abtem_2020,martinez2019direct,heimes_measuring_2020}.